Immunization Frequently Asked Questions

 How do I submit my immunization information?

-(Acceptable image file types are: PNG, JPG, JPED, GIF.
-PDF files are NOT acceptable due to security reasons) Keep the original document in your home records.
+- Select the Immunization Upload option from either "Upload" area in the portal.
+Acceptable image file types are: PNG, JPG, JPED, GIF.
+PDF files are NOT acceptable due to security reasons.
+Keep the original document in your home records.

 What immunizations are required?

-• MENINGITIS QUADRIVALENT VACCINE (CONJUGATE or POLYSACCHARIDE) is required for all entering new students as well as students residing in campus residences at Duquesne University.
+- MENINGITIS QUADRIVALENT VACCINE (CONJUGATE or POLYSACCHARIDE) is required for entering freshmen students at Duquesne University

 MENINGITIS B VACCINE is not currently required, but is recommended.